danstronoid/ChorusPetal/README.md

 # Chorus Echo

-## Author

-Daniel Schwartz
+by Daniel Schwartz

 ## Description

-A chorus echo effect for the Daisy Seed embedded platform.
+A chorus echo guitar pedal for the Daisy Seed embedded platform.

 ## Knobs